Dee Benson: Career

-In 1989, Benson was appointed United States Attorney for the District of Utah.
-He was recommended to the post by his former boss, Senator Orrin Hatch after the then-United States Attorney Brent Ward stepped down.
+In 1989, Benson was appointed United States attorney for the District of Utah.
+He was recommended to the post by his former boss, Senator Orrin Hatch to replace U.S. attorney Brent Ward.
 Benson's recommendation was further supported by Senator Jake Garn and by United States Attorney General Richard Thornburgh.
 He was sworn in under an interim appointment on March 7, 1989.
 He received a presidential nomination from President George H. W. Bush and confirmation by the United States Senate before being sworn in on August 8, 1989.
-The Senate confirmation was considered uneventful and non-contentious.
 Benson held this post until 1991.

-Teaching career

 Benson also held adjunct law school professorships at Brigham Young University's J. Reuben Clark Law School and the University of Utah's S.J.
 Quinney College of Law, where he taught courses on criminal trial practice and evidence.

-Judicial career
+Federal judicial service

 In May 1991, Benson was nominated for a federal judgeship to the United States District Court by President George H. W. Bush.
 This seat was new for Utah, created by Congress in 1990, along with 84 others throughout the country.
 Benson was confirmed by the Senate and began serving on September 16, 1991.
 He held the position of Chief Judge of the District Court from 1999 to 2007.

 Through his appointment in 2004 to the Foreign Intelligence Surveillance Court in Washington, D.C., Benson traveled to the nation's capital every 10 weeks to participate in court sessions.
 He served in this capacity until 2011 when his seven-year term expired.

 Mike Lee, Republican U.S. Senator since 2010 from Utah, served as a law clerk to Judge Benson in 1997.